The Scientific Explanations Behind 25 Quirky Body Reactions

 You grow wisdom teeth

 Wisdom teeth are actually a third set of molars.
 They allowed our forebearers to munch on rough food such as roots, nuts, and meat, especially when other teeth fell out (alas, our ancestors had poor oral hygiene).
 About 35 percent of people never develop wisdom teeth, partly because of an evolutionary shift that means the human jaw is often too small for them.
 The rest of us start developing them by age ten, though they don’t fully emerge until young adulthood, which is when we (allegedly) acquire full-grown wisdom.
+If you have to get yours removed, be sure to have the best foods to eat after wisdom teeth removal on hand.

 You get that stomach-in-your-throat feeling on a roller coaster